LLNL/shroud/docs/struct.rst

     another level of indirection.
     --- David Wheeler

-Classes are wrapped by a shadow derived-type with methods implemented as type-bound procedures in Fortran and an extension type in Python.
+Classes are wrapped by a derived-type with methods implemented as type-bound procedures in Fortran and an extension type in Python.